Yangyi-Chen/yangyi-chen.github.io/index.md

 # Bio
-I'm a final-year CS Ph.D.
-Candidate at UIUC.
-I'm advised by Prof. [Heng Ji](http://blender.cs.illinois.edu/hengji.html).
-I also collaborate with Prof. [Hao Peng](https://haopeng-nlp.github.io/) and Prof. [Tong Zhang](https://tongzhang-ml.org/).
+I'm a research scientist at NVIDIA, and a final-year CS Ph.D.
+Candidate at UIUC, advised by Prof. [Heng Ji](http://blender.cs.illinois.edu/hengji.html).
+At NVIDIA, I work on LLMs post-training and LLM-based coding agents.
-I work on **scalable foundation models**, aiming to establish fundamental approaches to address the following challenges:
-- **Predictable Scaling**: The scaling laws that can reliably predict the development of foundation models.
-- **Scalable Modeling**: The model architectures and training recipes for multimodality that can transform increasing compute and data into sustained performance gains without hitting any bottleneck.
-- **Scalable Oversight**: The scalable reinforcement learning recipes that can elicit and advance the reasoning and agent capabilities in foundation models with minimal human supervision.